Water supply and sanitation in Morocco: African Development Bank

 The African Development Bank (AfDB) has financed nine drinking water projects in Morocco since 1978.
-The total amount of its funding in the sector has been US$180 million until 2006, benefiting 20 Moroccan towns, in particular Tangiers.
-On-going projects, all executed by ONEP, include the ninth drinking water and sanitation project, appraised in 2006, which benefits rural populations in four provinces and foresees wastewater treatment in three towns (Khouribga, Oued Zem and Boujaâd) and the tenth drinking water supply project approved in 2008 which supports drinking water supply in Khénifra, Taounate, Settat, Marrakech and Tamesna as well as neighbouring small towns.
+The total amount of its funding in the sector has been US$180 million until 2006, benefiting 20 Moroccan towns, in particular Tangier.
+On-going projects, all executed by ONEP, include the ninth drinking water and sanitation project, appraised in 2006, which benefits rural populations in four provinces and foresees wastewater treatment in three towns (Khouribga, Oued Zem and Boujaâd) and the tenth drinking water supply project approved in 2008 which supports drinking water supply in Khénifra, Taounate, Settat, Marrakesh and Tamesna as well as neighbouring small towns.
 In 2003 the AfDB provided a loan for a water sector adjustment program.
-In 2012 the AfDB approved a US$157 million loan to finance a Marrakech Region Water Supply Project together with AFD (US$68.7 million), ONEE and the Office Chérifien des Phosphates (OCP), each providing US$66.8 million.
+In 2012 the AfDB approved a US$157 million loan to finance a Marrakesh Region Water Supply Project together with AFD (US$68.7 million), ONEE and the Office Chérifien des Phosphates (OCP), each providing US$66.8 million.
 It will finance bulk water transmission from the Al Massira Dam for drinking water, tourism and mining.
 The project is expected to be completed in 2017.

 European Union

 The European Union supports the sector through grants, as well as through loans from the European Investment Bank (EIB).
-The EIB has supported water supply and sanitation projects in six cities (Marrakech, Settat, Meknes, Agadir, Oujda and Fes), as well as a number of small towns.
+The EIB has supported water supply and sanitation projects in six cities (Marrakesh, Settat, Meknes, Agadir, Oujda and Fez), as well as a number of small towns.
 Between 1997 and 2006 it provided 10 loans totaling Euro 283m.
-In 2006 it approved another loan of Euro 40m for sanitation in the Sebou basin, a highly polluted river where Fes and Meknes are located.
+In 2006 it approved another loan of Euro 40m for sanitation in the Sebou basin, a highly polluted river where Fez and Meknes are located.
 In 2002 the European Union provided a Euro 120m grant to support the first water sector adjustment program to Morocco, which aimed at rationalizing water resources management.
 The program's specific objectives were to effectively implement the 1995 Water Framework Law, to reduce the costs for the state budget and to increase the effectiveness of the sector institutions.